 In this example, the truss is placed 2' from the outside of the wall's framing.

 With the truss still selected, click the Multiple Copy edit button.

-Multiple Copy is not available in Home Designer Pro; instead, use the Transform/Replicate edit tool.
-As an example, if you wanted to create 6 copies all separated a certain distance from each other, you would check the Copy box, set the Number of Copies to 6, then check the Move box and set the X Delta to be 24".
-Negative values can also be set for each of the Deltas if needed.
+Note: Multiple Copy is not available in Home Designer Pro.
+Instead, use the Transform/Replicate edit tool.
+As an example, if you wanted to create 6 copies all separated a certain distance from each other, you would check the Copy box, set the Number of Copies to 6, then check the option for Move and set the X Delta to be 24".
+Negative values can also be set for each of the deltas if needed.

 The Primary Offset is the interval at which trusses will be replicated when Multiple Copy is used.
 In this example, the default value of 24" is used.

-Click and drag the selected truss's Move edit handle across the structure, in the direction of the opposite end wall.
+Hover over the main Move edit handle on the truss until you see the Multiple Copy cursor display, then click and drag across the structure, in the direction of the opposite end wall.

 As you drag, the preview outlines of new trusses display at 24" intervals.